probablyanasian/CurrencyBot/README.md

 ## Created by:
 - Probably an Asian#0508 (Programming)
-- perhapsacat#0348 (Art, kept the programmer sane)
+- perhapsacat#0348 (Art, kept the programmer sane by helping)

-*To Discord judge/evaluator: Thank you for taking the time to look at our project!*
+*To the Discord judge/evaluator: Thank you for taking the time to look at our project!*

 *P.S.
 If you guys have internships available, in the summer hopefully, please let me know.*